-First time I have done this walk and it was one of the hardest I have done mainly because of the hill climbs, saying that its defiantly a rewarding climb with beautiful 360 degree view.
+First time I have done this walk and it was one of the hardest I have done mainly because of the hill climbs, saying that it is defiantly a rewarding climb with beautiful 360-degree view.

-The walk starts off in the pretty village Great Ayton Captain Cooks home.
+The walk starts in the pretty village Great Ayton Captain Cooks home.

 Round the corner through the gate.

 To the right you can see Captains cook Monument and the path is fairly straight onto the hill climb

 Crossing railway tracks always makes me feel uneasy

 My first view of the Topping quite a beautiful looking hill At sitting at 1,049 feet (320 m)

 The shooting box also is great if it starts pouring down with rain.

 My favourite view from the top looking on to Captains cook monument.
 Now time to catch some breath and enjoy the view.